 2) the radiocarbon datings can contain errors of

 3) or the Shroud of Turin is original, but dated to

 the XI-XIII century a.d.
 If this be the case, it is natural to ask about the century that Christ’s lifetime

 falls on.
 Could it really have been the XI?”

 Claim 10 is contradicted.
 There are many more options than the 3 above.
-For example, a newer carbon dating test placed the Shroud between 300 BCE and 400 CE.
+For example, the carbon date itself dated it to the 13th-14th centuries.

 “The radiocarbon dating of the Shroud of Turin to the XI-XIII century a.d. made the historians rather worried, and provoked a series of attempts to refute the result.”